This post contains affiliate links. Learn More

 We took out some of our homegrown pork steaks from the freezer.
-Those piggies we raised last year are still rewarding us with great tasting pork.
+Those weaner pigs we raised last year are still rewarding us with great tasting pork.
+Here’s some great info about about raising and butchering pigs for your family if you’re interested yourself!

 Graham wanted a recipe using turmeric with pork, and we found lots of great ideas, but….we haven’t been to the grocery store in a while and we didn’t have all the ingredients we needed.